A Panda Patent Returns with New Claims

 While the duration of a visit to a search result is something that I’ve seen hinted at as something that a search engine might use as a positive signal, this is the first time I’ve seen it spelled out clearly in a patent, which tells us:

 The average duration metric for the particular group of resources can be a statistical measure computed from a data set of measurements of a length of time that elapses between the time that a given user clicks on a search result included in a search results web page that identifies a resource in the particular group of resources and time that the given user navigates back to the search results web page.

 As I wrote about in Unraveling Panda Patterns at Moz, indications of high quality in search results are a positive signal, and indications of low-quality resources can result in those resources being demoted in search results.
 The patent tells us the benefit of this is that:

 Thus, the user experience can be improved because search results higher in the presentation order will better match the user’s informational needs.

 Inventors: Navneet Panda, Vladimir Ofitserov, and Kaihua Zhu

 Filed: December 31, 2012

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for receiving a search query from a client device; receiving search result data identifying a first plurality of search result resources and respective initial scores for each of the first plurality of search result resources; identifying a respective group of resources to which each of the search result resources belongs; determining a respective group-based modification factor for each group of resources; and adjusting the initial score for each of the search result resources based at least in part on the group-specific modification factor for the group of resources to which the search result resource belongs to generate a respective second score for each of the search result resources.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, for receiving a search query from a client device; receiving search result data identifying the first plurality of search result resources and respective initial scores for each of the first plurality of search result resources; identifying a respective group of resources to which each of the search result resources belongs; determining a respective group-based modification factor for each group of resources, and adjusting the initial score for each of the search result resources based at least in part on the group-specific modification factor for the group of resources to which the search result resource belongs to generate a respective second score for each of the search result resources.